AlbertoSH/Expandable-reorderable-adapter/README.md

 ## Overview

 **ExpandableReorderableAdapter** allows you to implement easily the equivalent of `ExpandableListView` with a `RecyclerView`.
-It also has the reorder logic implemented
+It also has the reorder logic implemented.

 ## Usage